 showsiteinfo.org Check links (out and in), speedtest, keywords, description

 MxToolbox focuses on email-oriented DNS and network configuration information.

 DNSqueries.com is a large collection of utilities (Domain Health Check, Ip Neighbors, Check IP on RBLs, Reverse lookup DNS, Perform DNS query, Dns Traversal, Get ip geo location, Server banner check, RegExp Tester, Encrypter, IPv4 converter, Http Headers, Ping tool, Traceroute utility, Googlebot Simulator, Check your SMTP server, Http Gzip Test, Keyword Density Analyzer, Whois Lookup, Live port scanner, and Mx Lookup).
-The Live port scanner is a noisy scanner (which crashed with a “512″ when I used it), but at least its not your IP address that will be blocked if someone noticed the scan.
+The Live port scanner is a noisy scanner (which crashed with a “512″ when I used it), but at least its not your IP address that will be blocked if someone notices the scan.

 tcpiputils.com is another collection of utilities (DNS Lookup (root servers), Email Test, DNS Blackhole List, Ping, Domain Neighbors, MAC Address Lookup (vendor identification), W3C Validator, Geo Targeting SEO, Reverse TinyURL).

 nsZones.com offers a DYN Database IP Check http://www.nszones.com/dyn.ip?xx.xx.xx.xx as well as

 Domain Name System Block List (DNSBL) services for the following zones:

 - bl.nszones.com combination of sbl.nszones.com and dyn.nszones.com in a single zone.